 •Must be compassionate and have conflict resolution skills

 •Must be able to sit, stand or bend for extended period of time

 •Must have great work ethic and be forward thinking

 •3-5 years clinical experience/critical care experience and a Bachelor’s Degree preferred

 •CPTC Certification a plus

-• Ideal candidates live in or near Hartford, CT
+• Ideal candidates live in near New Haven, CT or Hartford, CT

 When you join New England Donor Services you can expect competitive salaries and a great benefit package.
 Benefits include a generous Paid Time-off program, BCBS Health Insurance, BCBS Dental Insurance, 2x Annual Salary Life Insurance, Pet Insurance, Flexible Spending Account, Short-term Disability Coverage, Long-term Disability Coverage, 403b Retirement Contribution, Tuition Reimbursement, Employee Assistance Program and Discounts through Working Advantage.

 New England Donor Services is an equal opportunity employer and encourages diverse candidates to apply to meet the needs of the multicultural and multilingual communities we serve.

 Hear from some of our employees at www.neds.org/careers